 “Throughout this vast never-ending stream of human experience and effort, one thing has run through our collective unconsciousness, the need for terrestrial freedom …

-“For six thousands years that altar of travel, the saddle, has been calling some of us to roam the world.
+“For six thousand years that altar of travel, the saddle, has been calling some of us to roam the world.

 “Equestrian travel continues to thrill not because it has changed through the ages, but because it hasn’t.
 It fulfils a craving for adventure, travel and excitement.”